contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where `(lch:)` and all lch-related colour conversions were slightly wrong, due to the conversion algorithm assuming linear-light sRGB instead of gamut sRGB.
  * Fixed a bug where colours created via `(lch:)` could sometimes have `r`, `g` or `b` datavalues higher than 255 or lower than 0.
  * Fixed a bug where `(background:)` didn't work when given a Harlowe colour with fractional `r`, `g`, or `b` datavalues.
+ * Checkboxes created by `(checkbox:)` and related macros are better vertically aligned to their text labels.

 #### Alterations